 · A higher risk factor for bone fractures

-· Decreased growth, especially if the deficiency comes during the adolescence years
+· Decreased growth, especially if the deficiency comes during the adolescent years

 · Increased risk of infections

-Protein is the only macronutrient that has firm recommendations in order to stay healthy and sadly, this diet has you falling seriously short.
+Protein is the only macronutrient with firm recommendations to stay healthy, and sadly, this diet has you falling seriously short.

 Lack Of Minerals

-In addition to this, you are going to miss out on a number of micronutrients while following this diet plan.
-While you may take in a good amount of vitamins – vitamin C, vitamin A, and so forth, you will take in virtually no calcium, no iron, no phosphorus, no zinc, no vitamin D, and you’ll be low in B vitamins as well.
+In addition, you will miss out on a number of micronutrients while following this diet plan.
+While you may take in a good amount of vitamins – vitamin C, vitamin A, and so forth- you will take in virtually no calcium, iron, phosphorus, zinc, or vitamin D, and you’ll also be low in B vitamins.

-There are too many nutrients that the body needs that simply aren’t found in fruit that there’s no way you can expect to stay healthy.
-While you can simply take a multi-vitamin and mineral formula and call it a day, that’s never going to be as good as getting those nutrients from real food.
+There are too many nutrients that the body needs that aren’t found in fruit that there’s no way you can expect to stay healthy.
+While you can take a multivitamin and mineral formula and call it a day, that will never be as good as getting those nutrients from real food.

 Lack Of Omega Fats

-Finally, one last big problem with this diet plan is that you won’t be taking in any omega-3 fatty acids.
-These fatty acids come from oily fish primarily, which is heavily restricted in this diet plan.
+Finally, one last big problem with this diet plan is that you won’t take any omega-3 fatty acids.
+These fatty acids primarily come from oily fish, which is heavily restricted in this diet.